scepman/scepman-docs/docs/certificate-deployment/microsoft-intune/windows-10.md

 Set the properties like shown below.
 Have special attention for the Key Usage select _only_ '**Digital Signature**' and for the Extended key usage '**Secure Email**'.

 ![](../../.gitbook/assets/2021-06-29-14_34_59-%20%281%29.png)

+We recommend to set Renewal Threshold (%) to a value that ensures certificates are renewed at least 6 months before expiration when issuing S/MIME signature certificates.
+This is because emails signed with expired certificates are shown to have invalid signatures in Outlook, which confuses users.
+Having a new certificate long before the old one expires ensures that only older emails show this behavior, which users are more unlikely to look at.
+For example, if your signature certificates are valid for one year, you should set the Renewal Threshold to at least 50 %.

 * Scroll down and enter the URL you have noted, Click **Next**
 * Assign users and groups, click **Next**